ajone239/Backend_Sync_Presentation/prezzie_notes.md

 <!-- JA -->
 ## How you flow through your work.

-- I can't willingly do something my computer can do better.
+- Don't spend a lot of time doing something that your computer can do better
 - Homogeneous workflows increase productivity.
-  - Ex PRs
   - Humans suck at context switching.
+  - Later Example: PRs
 - Less mouse is better.
 - Less seams in a workflow.